-SEER is an authoratitive source of information on cancer incidence and survival in the United States.
+SEER is an authoritative source of information on cancer incidence and survival in the United States.
 SEER currently collects and publishes cancer incidence and survival data from population-based cancer registries covering approximately 28 percent of the U.S. population.

-Subtype of classical hodgkin lymphoma characterized by background of abundant small lymphocytes.
+Subtype of classical Hodgkin lymphoma characterized by background of abundant small lymphocytes.
 Reed-Sternberg cells have classic morphology and immunophenotype.
 Most common growth pattern nodular, diffuse pattern rarely seen.
 40% associated with EBV.

 Clinical features are similar to those of NLPHL with the exception that multiple relapses seem to occur less frequently.
-With modern risk-adjusted treatment, survival and progression free survival are slightly better than the other subtypes of CHL.
+With modern risk-adjusted treatment, survival and relapse free survival are slightly better than the other subtypes of CHL.

 Per WHO, Hodgkin lymphomas are primarily B-cell lymphomas.
 If the medical record states B-cell, code 6.
 Since there are Hodgkin lymphomas that are not B-cell, the default grade is 9 (unknown) where the documentation does not specifically state B-cell.